luisalima/luisalima.github.com/source/_posts/2012-12-13-disabling-nagging-logs-in-rails.markdown

 title: "Silencing nagging logs in rails"
 date: 2012-12-13 10:20
 comments: true
-categories: rails, webrick, thin, log, message, verbose
+categories: rails webrick thin log message verbose
 ---

 Once upon a time, I was trying to do some meaningful debugging in rails with